Main Content

 Warning

-The problem-based approach does not support complex values in an objective function, nonlinear equalities, or nonlinear inequalities.
+The problem-based approach does not support complex values in the following: an objective function, nonlinear equalities, and nonlinear inequalities.
 If a function calculation has a complex value, even as an intermediate value, the final result might be incorrect.

 Version History